edamontology/edam-sandbox/docs/formatPropertyMissing.md

-# EDAM Format concept is missing a mandatory or recommended annotation propery
+# EDAM Format concept is missing a mandatory or recommended annotation property

 **Problem:** An EDAM Format concept is missing an annotation property that is mandatory or recommended.